Introduction

 Include

-Loads functions from an external file using the syntax include "module_name"
+Loads functions from an external file directly into the current namespace using the syntax include "module_name".

-The include directive searches for .mq files in the following locations:
+The include directive searches for .mq files in the same locations as import.

 include "module_name"